FlyJingFish/AndroidAOP/README_EN.md

 ```properties
 androidAop.debugMode.variantOnlyDebug = true //If this is not written by default, it is true
 ```

 > [!TIP]\
-> **If this option is not set, it will be true by default**.
+> 1. If this option is not set, it will be true by default.
 Please note that when it is set to true, the release package will ignore the setting of `androidAop.debugMode = true` and automatically use the full packaging method.
 When it is set to false, there will be no such effect

-> **This function is enabled by default, so the release package does not need to manually turn off `androidAop.debugMode`**
+> 2. This feature is enabled by default, so the release package does not need to manually disable `androidAop.debugMode` <br>
+> **3. This feature is only valid for Android libraries, not for Java or Kotlin libraries**

 - 4. Add the following settings to `gradle.properties` in the **root directory** (optional, you can configure this if you want to be the best)